 Star Wars: The Bad Batch™

 During the animated series, these four men — Crosshair excluded, as his programming caused him to betray his brothers — also adopted a kid sister.
-Omega, an unaltered clone, was the only female clone on record and felt and instant connection with the Bad Batch.
+Omega™, an unaltered clone, was the only female clone on record and she felt an instant connection with the Bad Batch.
 They cared for her endlessly, with Hunter developing the strongest paternal instincts toward the girl.

 Star Wars Prequel Trilogy™